google/dawn/docs/tint/arch.md

 encode the syntactic structure of the WGSL program.

-The root of the AST is the `ast::Module` class which holds each of the declared functions, variables and user defined types (type aliases and structures).
+The root of the AST is the `ast::Module` class which holds each of the declared functions, variables and user declared types (type aliases and structures).

 Each `ast::Node` represents a **single** part of the program's source, and so `ast::Node`s are not shared.

 The AST does not perform any verification of its content.
-For example, the `ast::StrideAttribute` node has numeric stride parameter, which is a count of the number of bytes from the start of one array element to the start of the next.
-The AST node itself does not constrain the set of stride values that you can set, aside from storing it as an unsigned integer.
+For example, the `ast::Array` node has numeric size parameter, which is not validated to be within the WGSL specification limits until validation of the `Resolver`.

-## Types

-Types are constructed during the Reader and resolution phases, and are held by the `Program` or `ProgramBuilder`.
-AST and semantic nodes can both reference types.

-Each `type::Type` node **uniquely** represents a particular spelling of a WGSL type within the program, so you can compare `type::Type*` pointers to check for equivalence of type expressions.
-For example, there is only one `type::Type` node for the `i32` type, no matter how many times it is mentioned in the source program.
-However, if `MyI32` is a type alias for `i32`, then they will have two different type nodes.

 ## Semantic information